 - For a full workout, they will repeat this exercise.

-Remember that for standard kettlebell swings your kettlebell should never swing higher than shoulder height, and be careful not to send it too far behind you.
+Remember that for standard kettlebell swings during CrossFit Workouts, your kettlebell should never swing higher than shoulder height, and be careful not to send it too far behind you.

 5. Wall balls

 Get ready to make the lower body explode with wall balls.
-The benefits of wall balls are numerous with the exercise targeting all the lower body muscles while also working the biceps, triceps, and shoulders for a complete full-body workout.
+The benefits of wall balls as part of a WOD are numerous with the exercise targeting all the lower body muscles while also working the biceps, triceps, and shoulders for a complete full-body workout.
 Wall balls are a staple in CrossFit and a great way to get a burst of endurance while focusing on target muscle groups in several moves.

 Known as a multi-part workout, wall balls can look easy, but be difficult when not performed correctly.
-New beginners wondering what weight wall balls are best should use wall balls of 6 to 8 pounds to start.
+New beginners to CrossFit exercises who are wondering what weight wall balls are best should use wall balls of 6 to 8 pounds to start.
 Advanced athletes will use 10 and above.

 - Athletes performing this exercise start in a standing position about a foot away from a large wall.